witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 When I showed off my workflow for a non-persistant OS, my design partner told me it was very 'cyber punk'.
 I took that as a compliment.

 I can just keep working with the project I have been hosting on Github if I have the minimum tools necessary and can push my changes to Github - since removing the usb or powering down my computer will destroy any changes made to the trial operating system.
-The objective is to streamline acquiring the base development tools for a Github-hosted project.
+My objective was to streamline acquiring the base development tools for a Github-hosted project.
 I also included a few tweaks that I feel have a major impact in optimizing my workflow based on my current OS X dev workflow.

 ### For the Security Conscious Noob